 School of Applied Sciences

-The clinical service and academic training programs of the Department of Communication Sciences and Disorders are accredited by the American Speech-Language-Hearing Association's Council on Academic Accreditation in Audiology and Speech-Language Pathology.
+The clinical service and academic training programs of the Department of Communication Sciences and Disorders are accredited by the American Speech-Language-Hearing Association’s Council on Academic Accreditation in Audiology and Speech-Language Pathology.
 The dietetics program in the Department of Nutrition and Hospitality Management is accredited by the Accreditation Council for Education in Nutrition and Dietetics.
 The hospitality management program is accredited by the Accreditation Commission for Programs in Hospitality Administration.
-The park and recreation management program is accredited by the National Recreation and Park Association.
+The recreation administration program is accredited by the National Recreation and Park Association.
 The program in social work is accredited by the Council on Social Work Education.

 School of Business Administration